 - Entry is 300 Thai Baht for kids and 500 for adults.

 Phuket Old Town

 By the time I finished the tour of the museum and got to town, it was almost evening and a good time to take a lovely stroll.
-Take your time here and grab a quick bite from the many street cafes.
+Take your time here, grab a quick bite from the many street cafes or take a walking tour of Phuket old town.
 The old town reminded me a lot about the streets of Kandy which I visited a few months back.

 I was starving, and my guide suggested I visit the Onechun Restaurant, just around the corner from the hotel.The restaurant was an old converted vintage house exhibiting old wall clocks, box televisions and transistor radios.
 I enjoyed some authentic Thai seafood with a glass of tender coconut juice.
 This is a perfect place to enjoy a group dinner.